Trini Kwan

-Trini Kwan is a fictional character from the Power Rangers franchise, first appearing in the original series as the Yellow Ranger.
+Trini Kwan is a fictional character from the Power Rangers franchise, first appearing in the original series as the Yellow Ranger (Sabertooth Tiger).
 She was portrayed by Vietnamese-American actress Thuy Trang.

 Trini was originally portrayed by actress Audri Dubois in the unaired pilot episode, but when the show was picked up for television, for which a new pilot was filmed, she was played by Trang, around whom the character was rewritten.
 A reimagined version of Trini appears in the 2017 reboot film, played by Mexican-American singer Becky G.